naenumtou/ifrs9/PD/README.md

-# ✍🏻 Probability of Default (PD) Model
+# ✍🏻 Probability of Default (PD) Models

 ![Google Colab](https://img.shields.io/badge/Editor-Google%20Colab-brightgreen)
 ![Python](https://img.shields.io/badge/Code-Python-blue)

-There are three components related to the PD Model, which is contained unbias PD, forward-looking PD and lifetime PD.
-All components can be developed by several methodologies and it will cover in this repository.
+## The IFRS 9 Requirements
+Although IFRS 9 Standard does not specifically recognize usage of PD models, meaning it does not explicitly lists requirements for PD models.
+Refer to the **paragraph 5.5.17** states that:

+"An entity shall measure expected credit losses of a financial instrument in a way that reflects:
+- an unbiased and probability-weighted amount that is determined by evaluating a range of possible outcomes;
+- the time value of money; and
+- Reasonable and supportable information that is available without undue cost or effort at the reporting date about past events, current conditions and forecasts of future economic conditions."

+In addition, the standard requires that Expected Credit Loss (ECL) is measured using a **PIT PD** measure and it contains forward-looking (FWL) macroeconomic expectations.
+Therefore, in case that any considered existing models are TTC and/or contain FWL expectations, it is necessary to adjust these models to be compliant with IFRS 9 requirements.

+## The view of PD Models
 <p align="center">
   <img src="https://www.debt.org/wp-content/uploads/2012/07/Default-on-Loans.jpg" alt="ifr9 pd model"/>
 </p>

-## The view of PD Model
+There are three components related to the PD Models, which are included **unbias PD**, **forward-looking PD** and **lifetime PD**.
+All components can be developed by several methodologies and it will cover in this repository.
 Many risk analysts consider Basel 12-month PD model as a starting point for IFRS 9 PD model.
-But we need to consider factors which are important for building IFRS 9 12-month PD Model.
+However, the important factors that should be considered for building IFRS 9 PD Models are listed below:

-* Point-in-time (PIT) PD : As per IFRS 9 there should be point-in-time (PIT) PD which means consideration of both current macro-economic factors and risk attributes of borrower.
-Idea is to incorporate current macro economic conditions while calculating PD.
-In essence PIT PD moves up as macro-economic conditions deteriorate and moves down as macro-economic conditions improve.
+* **Point-in-time (PIT) PD**: As per IFRS 9 there should be the point-in-time (PIT) PD, which means consideration of both current macroeconomics factors and risk attributes of borrower.
+The idea is to incorporate current macroeconomics conditions while calculating the PD.
+In essence PIT PD moves up as macro-economic conditions deteriorate and moves down as macroeconomics conditions improve.
-* Best Estimate PD : PD estimates should be unbiased which means exclusion of optimism or conservatism (i.e. downturn) in estimation
+* **Best Estimate PD**: The PD estimates should be unbiased which means exclusion of optimism or conservatism _(i.e. downturn)_ in the estimation.
-* It is required to monitor PDs on a continuous basis and perform recalibration when required.
-PD monitoring reports are essential.
+* **Monitoring**: It is required to monitor PD Models on a continuous basis and perform recalibration when necessary required.
+The PD monitoring reports are essential.

 ## PD Models
 ### Unbias